 This exercise had a profound effect on the way that the team worked together.
-They developed a level of personal learning, were able to reach out beyond their comfort zone in a trusting environment, and analyse information in different ways.
+They developed a new level of personal learning, were able to reach out beyond their comfort zone in a trusting environment, and analyse information in different ways.
 The whole project provided a rich shared learning experience.

 Attendance was 100% throughout and commitment to the work grew.

 The first significant challenge was to establish a shift in culture, to allow one person to speak at a time and to listen to each other.